 Each of these categories will be weighed separately and together, with an emphasis placed on driving records.
 If the policyholder has been convicted of a DUI, reckless driving, or have amassed a substantial amount of points for speeding or other moving violations, their vehicle insurance rates will increase according to those factors.

-If you have been injured in a vehicle collision in Nevada, contact our experienced Las Vegas car accident attorney at Bertoldo, Baker, Carter & Smith at (702) 505-8115 to discuss your legal options.
+If you have been injured in a vehicle collision in Nevada, contact our experienced Las Vegas car accident attorney at Bertoldo, Baker, Carter, Smith & Cullen at (702) 505-8115 to discuss your legal options.
 We can help you pursue the negligent driver who caused your personal injuries and property damage for the financial recovery you deserve by scheduling a free consultation today.